devgeass/Go_Training_Arc/000_On_That_Day/README.md

 ## No!
 Wait!

 Apparently, we can create an executable of the program.
 Isn't that convenient?
-To do do, execute in the working directory:
+To do so, execute in the working directory:
 ```sh
 go build main.go
 ```